Relster27/ACECTF-WRITEUP/web/Bucket List/README.md

 This XML snippet reveals a text file named "secret.txt" located in the "cry-for-me/acectf/" directory within the bucket, with a size of 44 bytes.

 ### Step 4: Accessing the Secret File
-Now that we've discovered this hidden file, we can construct a URL to access it directly:
+Now that we've discovered this hidden file, we can construct a URL to access it directly

 ```
 https://opening-account-acectf.s3.ap-south-1.amazonaws.com/cry-for-me/acectf/secret.txt
 ```